Inflation is about demand, not supply

-About 90 years ago, British economist Keynes already knew that at times when demand for real resources (land, labour, physical capital) compared to supply is low, DEMAND, and hence the economy can and needs to be stimulated by creating and spending more money on activities making use of those real resources.
-Under these circumstances, the fiscal stimulus will not cause excessive inflation.
-Moreover, it is only demand-stimulus that will work — no demand, no economy.
-No matter how much supply-side stimulus is provided, the great depression was not going to be ended by giving investors tax breaks.
+About 90 years ago, British economist Keynes already knew that at times when demand for real resources (land, labour, physical capital) compared to supply is low, DEMAND, and hence the economy can and needs to be stimulated by spending more financial capital on activities making use of those real resources.
+It is safe (under these circumstances, the fiscal stimulus will not cause excessive inflation) and effective.
+Moreover, it is ONLY demand-stimulus that will work — no demand, no economy.
+Don’t listen to your capital-guided politicians, no matter how much supply-side stimulus is provided or money is created — the great depression was not going to be ended by giving investors tax breaks.
 This episode of economic history became intensely political because the key to demand-stimulus is to do it in ways that mainly simulate demand for REAL resources (for example, increase the welfare spending or start labour-intensive public infrastructure projects — clearly the policies of the left), but not in mainly inequality-exacerbating, financial asset-inflating ways (buying up toxic loans or junk bonds, paying the payroll of businesses in tough times or subsidising real-estate investors — clear policies of the right).
-Fiscal stimulus that is well-timed and mainly stimulates demand has to be done from time to time if growing the economy and smoothing out economic cycles is the aim (as central banks claim theirs is).
+Fiscal stimulus (money actually spent) that is well-timed and mainly stimulates demand has to be done from time to time if growing the economy and smoothing out economic cycles is the aim (as central banks claim theirs is), but simply creating money will not do anything if there is no demand — it is as useful as “pushing on a string”, to quote the often used phrase.

 No-one will dispute that it is possible to cause inflation by badly-timed and/or badly-directed spending.
 If a particular real resource is already scarce, extra spending stimulating more demand for it will indeed simply cause inflation — this may create individual winners and losers, but does not help at the aggregate level.
 Any spending that just inflates assets will not help with demand (apart from a possible, small, undirected stimulus as a byproduct of the wealth-effect), just increase inequality, as noted earlier.
 Spending is like anything — done too little or too much, on wrong things or in the wrong time will cause problems.
 But if the mere possibility of misusing something and causing problems would stop us doing things, we’d have stopped doing anything long time ago.